tribshms/rtdocs/docs/index.rst

-.. tribshms documentation master file, created by sphinx-quickstart on Fri Jan 22 20:05:33 2021.
+.. tribshms documentation master file, created by sphinx-quickstart on Fri Jan 22 23:06:39 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to tribshms's documentation!
+Welcome to tribshms's documentation index_rst!
 ====================================

 .. toctree::